Cyberbullying: What is it and how to stop it

 Cyberbullying is bullying with the use of digital technologies.
 It can take place on social media, messaging platforms, gaming platforms and mobile phones.
 It is repeated behaviour, aimed at scaring, angering or shaming those who are targeted.
 Examples include:

-- spreading lies about or posting embarrassing photos of someone on social media
+- spreading lies about or posting embarrassing photos or videos of someone on social media

-- sending hurtful messages or threats via messaging platforms
+- sending hurtful, abusive or threatening messages, images or videos via messaging platforms

-- impersonating someone and sending mean messages to others on their behalf.
+- impersonating someone and sending mean messages to others on their behalf or through fake accounts.

 Face-to-face bullying and cyberbullying can often happen alongside each other.
 But cyberbullying leaves a digital footprint – a record that can prove useful and provide evidence to help stop the abuse.

-If you are worried about your safety or something that has happened to you online, urgently speak to an adult you trust.
-Or visit Child Helpline International to find help in your country.
+If you are worried about your safety or something that has happened to you online, you can seek help by calling your national helpline.
+If your country does not have a helpline, please urgently speak to an adult you trust or seek professional support from trained and experienced carers.

 1. Am I being bullied online?
 How do you tell the difference between a joke and bullying?